nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo/how-to-translate-the-nuxeo-platform.md

 Please contact one or several managers of the project if you'd like to contribute translations to a language that's not available on Crowdin yet.

-Nuxeo developers will perform the additional steps for this language to be added to the Nuxeo source code (see [NXP-19840](https://jira.nuxeo.com/browse/NXP-19840) as a reference, for instance).
+Nuxeo developers will perform the additional steps for this language to be added to the Nuxeo source code.

 ### Manual Editing (English Translations)